wnyao/learning-notes/javascript/react/about-react.md

 ### React.PureComponent

-- Similar ro `React.Component`.
-The difference between them is `React.Component` doesn't implement `shouldComponentUpdate()`, but `React.PureComponent` implements it with a shallow prop and state comparison.
+- Similar to `React.Component`.
+The difference between them is `React.Component` doesn't implement `shouldComponentUpdate`, but `React.PureComponent` implements it with a shallow prop and state comparison.

 ### Stateful Component